Antonina Uccello

-Antonina P. Uccello (/it/ in Italian, and /juˈsɛloʊ/ in English) (May 19, 1922March 14, 2023), was a second generation, Italian-American politician who was Mayor of Hartford, Connecticut, from 1967 to 1971.
+Antonina P. Uccello (/it/ in Italian, and /juˈsɛloʊ/ in English) (May 19, 1922March 14, 2023), was an American politician who was Mayor of Hartford, Connecticut, from 1967 to 1971.

 Life

 Uccello was born in Hartford, Connecticut, on May 19, 1922, to parents who had emigrated from the town of Canicattini Bagni, Sicily.
 She was the second born of five sisters.

 She graduated from University of St. Joseph, and pursued graduate studies in law at Trinity College and University of Connecticut.

 Career

 Ann Uccello, started working as a teacher in 1944, and in 1946 went to work for the department store G. Fox & Co., Hartford, Connecticut.
 There she rose to the rank of executive assistant to the owner.
 In 1963 she approached her boss and said she would like to run for the Hartford City Council.
 Since the council met on Mondays, a day the department store was closed, her boss gave her permission to run.